haonguyenuet/fin-app/README.md

 # FinApp

-My personal playground in Flutter, built from scratch to tinker with candlestick charts and real-time Binance API data without using charting packages.
+My personal playground in Flutter, built from scratch to tinker with candlestick charts and real-time market.
 Inspired by **Binance App**, this project delivers an elegant, minimalist UI.
 Every pixel, every interaction had to be **manually calculated and optimized**.

 ## 1. Key Features